PushpenderDangi/TCP-load-balancer/README.md

 **install** - The install command installs a specified file in a specific place within a file system.

-**Vim**i s a text editor in linux like OS.
+**Vim** is a text editor in linux like OS.
 It is used to create and edit text files.

 **Then go to the terminal of the virtual machine 1.**